-First, at least 50% of the total gross income of the business must be derived from the active conduct of such business in a QOZ; a substantial portion of the business's intangible property must be used in the active conduct of the business in that QOZ; and less than 5% of the average of the aggregate unadjusted bases of the business's property must be attributable to nonqualified financial property (e.g., debt, stock, partnership interests, options, futures, forwards, warrants, swaps, etc.).
+First, at least 50% of the total gross income of the business must be derived from the active conduct of such business in a QOZ; at least 40% of the business' intangible property must be used in the active conduct of the business in that QOZ; and less than 5% of the average of the aggregate unadjusted bases of the business' property must be attributable to nonqualified financial property (e.g., debt, stock, partnership interests, options, futures, forwards, warrants, swaps, etc.).

 "Nonqualified financial property" does not include "reasonable amounts" of working capital held in cash, cash equivalents, or debt instruments with a term of 18 months or less ("Working Capital Assets").
-The Proposed Regulations establish a safe harbor: Working Capital Assets will be treated as held in "reasonable amounts" if (i) the Working Capital Assets are designated in writing for the acquisition, construction, and/or substantial improvement of tangible property in a QOZ, (ii) there is a written spending schedule that is consistent with the ordinary start-up of a trade or business, (iii) the Working Capital Assets are spent within 31 months of the receipt by the business of such assets, and (iv) the assets are actually used in a manner consistent with the written designation and the spending schedule.
+The Proposed Regulations establish a safe harbor: Working Capital Assets will be treated as held in "reasonable amounts" if (i) the Working Capital Assets are designated in writing for the acquisition, construction, and/or substantial improvement of tangible property in a QOZ or the development of a trade or business in the QOZ; (ii) there is a written spending schedule that is consistent with the ordinary start-up of a trade or business; (iii) the Working Capital Assets are spent within 31 months of the receipt by the business of such assets (an exception is allowed for governmental delays, as long as an application for government action is completed during the 31-month period); and (iv) the assets are actually used in a manner consistent with the written designation and the spending schedule.
 In calculating whether 50% of the total gross income of the business is derived from the active conduct of a business in a QOZ, gross income derived from reasonable amounts of Working Capital Assets will be treated as income counted toward satisfaction of the 50% test.
 While reasonable amounts of Working Capital Assets are being expended on property, such property will not fail to be treated as QOZ business property, as long as it is expected that the property will satisfy the requirements of QOZ business property as a result of those expenditures.